githedgehog/docs/docs/install-upgrade/overview.md

 At that point, you can start interacting with the Fabric using `kubectl`, `kubectl fabric` and `k9s` preinstalled as part of the Control Node installer.

-You can now get HONiE installed on your switches and reboot them into ONiE Install Mode and they will be automatically provisioned from the Control Node.
+You can now get HONIE installed on your switches and reboot them into ONIE Install Mode and they will be automatically provisioned from the Control Node.